LeoTan123/NTU-CT2003-Assignment/README_DOCUMENTATION.md

 **Size:** 44 KB | **Read Time:** 1 hour | **Priority:** HIGH

 **What it is:**
-Comprehensive testing plan with 86 test cases for your final report.
+Comprehensive testing plan with 86 test cases for the final report.

 **What's inside:**
 - ✅ Executive summary and test strategy